Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

 \subsubsection{State-Action Representation}

 Similar to \cite{10.1007/978-3-319-91662-0_20}, we propose a \textit{shared state-action representation}.
-Let $\pmb{x}(s_,a_t)$ be the shared representation vector for a given state $s_t$ and an action $a_t$ at timestep $t$.
-Recall that an available action $a$ (at timestep $t$) is related to a URL $u$ in the corresponding frontier, $F_t$, such that $a = (u^{(\tau)}, u)$, where $\tau$ is the timestep when the crawler fetched $u^{(\tau)}$ and $u$ is one of the outlinks of $u^{(\tau)}$, that is $u \in \text{Outlink}(u^{(\tau)})$.
+Let $\pmb{x}(s_,a_t)$ be the shared representation vector for a given state $s_t$ and an action $a_t$ at time step $t$.
+Recall that an available action $a$ (at time step $t$) is related to a URL $u$ in the corresponding frontier, $F_t$, such that $a = (u^{(\tau)}, u)$, where $\tau$ is the time step when the crawler fetched URL $u^{(\tau)}$ and $u$ is one of the outlinks of $u^{(\tau)}$, that is $u \in \text{Outlink}(u^{(\tau)})$.

-To represent the state $s_t$ in $\pmb{x}(s_t, a_t)$ given the action $a_t$ and the web page $u^{(\tau)}$ that was fetched by the crawler at timestep $\tau$ and that extracted the URL of this action, we simply aggregate information of $path(\tau)$; i.e. the web path leading to URL $u^{(\tau)}$.
-Specifically, we use the following scalar state features: the reward received at $\tau$, the inverse of the distance of $u^{(\tau)}$ from the closest relevant node in $path(\tau)$ and the relevance ratio \cite{10.1007/978-3-319-91662-0_20} of $path(\tau)$.
-Intuitively, these features describe the relevance of the web path that is related to a given outlink URL.
+To represent state $s_t$ in $\pmb{x}(s_t, a_t)$, given the action $a_t$ and the web page $u^{(\tau)}$ that was fetched by the crawler at time step $\tau$ and that extracted the URL of this action, we simply aggregate information of $path(\tau)$; i.e. the web path leading to URL $u^{(\tau)}$.
+Specifically, similarly to \cite{10.1007/978-3-319-91662-0_20}, we use the following scalar state features: the reward received at $\tau$, the inverse of the distance of $u^{(\tau)}$ from the closest relevant node in $path(\tau)$ and the relevance ratio of $path(\tau)$.
+Intuitively, these features describe the relevance of the web path related to the given outlink URL.

-To represent $a_t$ in $\pmb{x}(s_t,a_t)$, similar to \cite{10.1007/978-3-319-91662-0_20}, we use the following scalar features: the existence of keywords in the URL text, the existence of keywords in the anchor text of the source page and a probability estimation of its relevance given by KwBiLSTM, based on the web page title.
-A web page belonging to a relevant web site is likely to lead to other relevant ones, even if this particular page is not relevant.
-The web pages with this property are known as hubs \cite{Rennie99efficientweb}.
-We introduce two \textit{hub features}, which are the following scalar action features: (a) the ratio of the relevant webpages of the URL domain found until timestep $t$ and (b) the unknown domain relevance which is set to $0.5$ if the specific web site (domain) has not been visited before, otherwise $1$.
-Hub features are used on the assumption that the crawler is more likely to fetch more relevant web pages by trying to avoid less relevant or unknown domains.
+To represent $a_t$ in $\pmb{x}(s_t,a_t)$, our method differs from \cite{10.1007/978-3-319-91662-0_20} and uses the following scalar features: the existence of keywords in the URL text, the existence of keywords in the anchor text of the source page and a probability estimation of its relevance given by the classifier (e.g. a BiLSTM), based on the outlink URL's anchor text.
+We also introduce two scalar \textit{web domain} action features that describe the expected relevance of a domain (web site) until the current time step, which are the following: (a) the ratio of the relevant web pages of the URL's domain found until time step $t$ and (b) the unknown domain relevance which is set to $0.5$ if the specific web site (i.e. the domain portion of the URL) of the web page has not been visited before, otherwise $1$.
+These features are used on the assumption that the crawler is more likely to fetch more relevant web pages by trying to avoid less relevant or unknown domains.